Gabaldonlab/redundans/docs/README.md

 ```

 # pyScaf docs
-pyScaf can utilise several types of information in order to order contigs:
+pyScaf orders contigs from genome assemblies utilising several types of information:
-- paired-end (PE) and/or mate-pair libraries (NGS-based mode)
+- paired-end (PE) and/or mate-pair libraries ([NGS-based mode](#ngs-based-scaffolding))
-- synteny to the genome of some related species (reference-based mode)
+- synteny to the genome of some related species ([reference-based mode](#reference-based-scaffolding))

 ## NGS-based scaffolding
 This is under development...
 Stay tuned.